Web SDK Demo Application

 In the demo app, you can simulate different scenarios using a specific

 purchaseAmount.
 However, you must still enter data in all required fields.
-For test card numbers, see the 3DS 2 Test Cards section on the Test your integration page.
-To test 3DS 1 Fallback, use a card number from the 3DS 1 Test cards section and also set the
+For test card numbers, refer to the 3DS 2 Test Cards section on the Test your integration page.

 Validate the request body and click Test API Call.